The Gap

 What the shapes show.

-The share of job tasks in each category that current models could perform.
+The share of job tasks in each category that current AI systems could perform.

-The share of work actually being done with these tools today, based on real traffic on one of the most widely used AI systems.
+The share of work actually being done with these tools today, based on how people are using one of the most widely used AI tools.

 Figure reproduced from Anthropic’s published research.
 Used with attribution.

 The blue shape reaches into almost every profession.
 The red is a small, uneven bloom concentrated in a handful of fields.
-The distance between them is the story.
+The distance between them is the story to pay attention to.
 That gap is where careers will be made or missed over the next decade.

 What the tools can do is far beyond what anyone is actually using them for, and what they are already doing is growing every month.